Careers Education Information Advice and Guidance Programme (CEIAG)

 Career Related Activities

 Students at Haybrook College are given the opportunity to take part in a range of career related activities organised by our Careers Leader.
-These activities include Career and Apprenticeship fairs, STEM and LMI workshops College visits and Apprenticeship registration workshops, A full list of activities and events can be found in the document below.
+These activities include Career and Apprenticeship fairs, STEM and LMI workshops College visits and Apprenticeship registration workshops - Please refer to the Career Plan and Entitlement for more information.

 Click on each one below to go to the college website: